lukacspapp/GA-SEI-Project-2-Brewdog/README.md

 ## Wins

-Filter  :raised_hands: Filter was a real challange that took us a great deal of time, loads of reaserch and team effort.
+Filter  :raised_hands::    Filter was a real challange that took us a great deal of time, loads of reaserch and team effort.
 We were very pleased that we were able to execute it in such a short period of time.

-Teamwork :raised_hands: This was the first time in my life I have ever pair-coded and it was a great experience.
+Teamwork :raised_hands::   This was the first time in my life I have ever pair-coded and it was a great experience.
 Me and Piotr worked out great together.
 When I was coding he was reaserching, throwing ideas and vice versa.
 It was really easy to work with him and we made a great team.
 We were able to figure out difficult tasks togeter such as the filteration of the beers.

 ## Challenges

-Filter :no_entry_sign: I think it was the biggest challange for both of us.
+Filter :no_entry_sign::    I think it was the biggest challange for both of us.

-Styling :no_entry_sign: I Really love [Bulma](https://bulma.io/) but it was a real challange to get use to the hundreds of divs I needed to use in order to execute a component
+Styling :no_entry_sign::   I Really love [Bulma](https://bulma.io/) but it was a real challange to get use to the hundreds of divs I needed to use in order to execute a component

 ## Key Learnings